Entirety of cuspidal Eisenstein series on loop groups: Notation

 \spoint For any field $k$, we define $\hh_k$ to be the subgroup of $\hg_k$ consisting of diagonal matrices with respect to the coherent basis $\mc{B}$.
 Similarly we set $\hb_k$ and $\hu_k$ to be the groups of upper triangular and unipotent upper triangular matrices with respect to $\mc{B}$, respectively.
 As in (\ref{Bsemi}), $\hb_k$ is the semi-direct product of $\hh_k$ and $\hu_k$.
-Moreover, the group $\hh_k$ is isomorphic to $(k^*)^{\ell+1}$ via (\ref{new2.74}) (recall that the elements $h_a(s)$ from (\ref{hasdef}) are defined for $s \in k^*$).
+Moreover, elements of $\hh_k$ can be written in terms of the map (\ref{new2.74}) (recall that the elements $h_a(s)$ from (\ref{hasdef}) are defined for $s \in k^*$).